aptfury/aptfury/README.md

 <b>COLLAB GOALS?</b>

 You know I have some!
 I'm the kind of person who likes to take on big projects and then climb straight into the muck and mud, and doing so with a team makes it all the better!
 Due to disability, I've always had a hard time with socializing and putting myself out there, so collaborating with others is actually something I'm really trying to push myself to do.
 I want to push myself to learn how to work better with a team, gently push myself to go out and work with others more, and in general get more comfortable sharing work loads and asking for help when I need it.
-Collab projects seem like a great way to build up this skill, and so they're something I'm wanting to specifically pursue as I develop my programming skills.
+Collab projects seem like a great way to build up these skills, and so they're something I'm wanting to specifically pursue as I develop my programming skills.

 <!---
 CONTACT ME